An American Girl: Grace Stirs Up Success: Release

 The direct-to-video film was released on video-on-demand services on June 9, 2015, and was released for DVD and Blu-ray on June 23.

 A limited theatrical screening of the film was held at the Backus Community Center in International Falls, Minnesota on June 23, 2015.
 Similar film-viewing events were also held at all American Girl Place stores.

-On June 11, 2016, Disney Channel premiered the film on television, due to Olivia Rodrigo concurrently starring in the Disney Channel series Bizaardvark and in the film.
+On June 11, 2016, Disney Channel premiered the film on television, since Olivia Rodrigo concurrently starred in both the Disney Channel series Bizaardvark and in the film.
 The film also appeared on Netflix, but Rodrigo's credit on the film was misspelled as "Olivo Rodrigo".

 Reception

 In her review for Common Sense Media, Tracy Moore rated it 4/5 stars and wrote that the film is a "tale of young baker jam-packed with positive messages."